 What is CJI?

 Criminal justice information (CJI) must be protected from the ever-increasing security risks of the digital age.
 Therefore, organizations that handle CJI must comply with security standards established by the CJIS.
-In this article, we cover what CJIS compliance is, who must comply with it, what its requirements are, how to do so, and how you can tackle CJIS compliance in case it applies to your organization.
+In this article, we cover what is CJIS compliance, who must comply with it, what its requirements are, how to do so, and how you can tackle CJIS compliance in case it applies to your organization.

 Criminal Justice Information (CJI) includes a vast array of data collected, managed, and stored by law enforcement agencies.
-Examples of CJI include criminal histories, arrest records, investigative reports, biometric data, etc. All of this information must remain confidential and be kept secure from unauthorized access.
+CJI can include data such as criminal histories, arrest records, investigative reports, biometric data, etc. All of this information must remain confidential and be kept secure from unauthorized access.

 In our digital age, CJI faces multiple cybersecurity threats: hacking, data breaches (both accidental or intentional), ransomware attacks, non-secure Wi-Fi networks, loss of devices like laptops, etc.

-To ensure the protection of CJI, the Criminal Justice Information Services (CJIS) was established.
+To ensure the protection of CJI, the Criminal Justice Information Services (CJIS) was escjis ctablished.
 This article will guide you through what CJIS compliance is, who is required to comply with it, what the CJIS security requirements are, and how to comply with it.
 Let’s begin.

 CJIS stands for Criminal Justice Information Services and is the largest division of the FBI.
 It was created in 1992 and includes several departments such as the National Crime Information Center (NCIC) and the Integrated Automated Fingerprint Identification System (IAFIS) to mention a few.
 The CJIS works with law enforcement, national security, and intelligence agencies across the United States.
 The services it provides include access to databases, biometric services, analysis and reporting on crime, background checks, and more.